flixlix/power-flow-card-plus/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have the latest version of the card installed.

 - [ ] I have cleared my browser cache **after** installing, updating and configuring the card.

+- [ ] The issue is not related to the UI-Editor not being rendered: "s.entries is not a function".
+This is a known bug, and is caused by Card Mod.
+Check the warning this [readme section](https://github.com/flixlix/power-flow-card-plus#usage) for more information on how to fix it.